MicrochipTech/fpga-hls-examples/README.md

 You can find the Microchip HLS software user guide here:
  - https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=fpgahls&redirect=true&version=latest

-# NOTE:
+# Note:
-To download the precompiled binaries, go to Releases then Assets or run the following code
+To download the precompiled binaries, go to "Releases" then "Assets" or run the following code

 Linux:
 <pre> bash setup.sh </pre>